 - Deflux.
 This gel-like liquid is injected in the bladder near the opening of the ureter.
 The injection creates a bulge that makes it harder for urine to flow back up the ureter.

 - Surgery.
 This is used in severe cases when things are not improving or the kidneys are being damaged.
 Surgery can be used to repair the problems in the valve between the bladder and ureter.

-If you’re a parent of a child with VUR, try to get him to use the bathroom regularly.
+If you’re a parent of a child with VUR, try to get them to use the bathroom regularly.
 Other tips include: